-So this world we build with our brain does not only house all people, but also has many pyramids in various nested forms.
+So this world we build with our brain does not only house all people, but also has many pyramid constellations in various nested forms.
 What applies to the interaction between two humans is also valid for the dynamics between two pyramids.
 How a pyramid embeds in a larger construction is not different from how a person takes part in pyramid life.
 It is all about identity and perceived value.
-When a somebody tries to look beyond the pyramids he is part of, he gets a bigger picture of his world.
+When somebody is able to look beyond the pyramids he is part of, he gets a bigger picture of this world.

 But regardless of how we organize ourselves, at a certain moment things start getting obscure.
 Our scope cannot be expanded endlessly.
 Once we feel we’re looking through fog or clouds, we’re at the point where our scope is gone.
 When we leave the well-known personal sphere behind, we discover that the world is not that transparent at all….
 That’s where the concept of “levels” comes up!

 In a way, we all want to influence things.